astoeckel/pydwdapi/README.md

 * Interpolation of the general weather status code (clear, cloudy, rain, ...)
 * Pretty map generation (currently only implemented for debugging)
 * Make sure response JSON is compatible with `openweathermap`
+* Automatically read altitude from the altitude map if not given in the query
+* Perform some cross-validation experiments

 Disclaimer